jgregori/Bb_rest_helper/README.md

 # Bb_rest_helper (BETA).
 ## A Python 3 library to simplify working with Blackboard APIs.

-This library is intended to explore Blackboard REST APIs and to help create POCs for integrations
+This library is intended to explore Blackboard REST APIs and to help create POCs for integrations.
+This tool is not intended to be used in production and not warranties of any kind are provided.

 # DESCRIPTION.